 What blossomed was Friends of the Soldiers Home.

-Starting with a Jingo volunteer night in December 2011, Friends went on to partner with the Home to conduct 209 volunteer events through the end of 2016.
-In 2016 alone, 384 people collectively gave 2,211 hours of volunteer time at 54 events.
+Starting with a Jingo volunteer night in December 2011, Friends went on to partner with the Home to conduct more than 250 volunteer events through the end of 2017.
+In 2016 alone, 384 people collectively gave 2,211 hours of volunteer time at 54 events

 Regular events include monthly Jingo, Happy Hour, Saloon Night With Friends and Bowling With Friends.
 Each spring, the Home and Friends pairs community volunteers with veteran residents to tend vegetable plots together in the Friends Garden Project.